sparkflows/sparkflows-docs/docs/operations/change-password.rst

 Change Password
 =====

-Sparkflows provides a simple and efficient way to change your login password within **Fire Insights**.
+Sparkflows provides a simple and efficient way to change your login password within **Sparkflows**.
 This document outlines the step-by-step process to **update your password** securely.

 Follow the steps below:

-Step 1: Login to Fire Insights
+Step 1: Login to Sparkflows
 ----
-* Use your existing credentials to log in to **Fire Insights**.
+* Use your existing credentials to log in to **Sparkflows**.
 Upon successful login, you will be directed to the **Dashboard**.

   .. figure:: ..//_assets/change-password/dashboard.png
      :width: 60%